Editor’s note: This post was updated on Nov. 19, 2018

 It all depends, says Ilissa Ocko, an Environmental Defense Fund climate change scientist.

 “What you need to do is to take a close look at your own specific situation,” she says.
 “What car do you drive and how far do you have to drive to get to the stores?
 And if you shop online, what will you do with the time you saved by shopping online?
-If the answer is you’re catching a weekend flight to Cancun, then online shopping won’t help you much.”
+Will it add carbon in some other way?”

-But remember, your choices do matter, adds Jason Mathers, EDF’s senior manager for Corporate Partnerships, who last year wrote about a scientific study on shopping habits and carbon emissions.
+But remember, your choices do matter, adds Jason Mathers, EDF’s Director of On-Road Vehicles, who wrote about a scientific study on shopping habits and carbon emissions a few years back.

 “The climate impact on the shopping experience can nearly double, depending on how it’s done,” he says.